 The Maryland Department of the Environment (MDE) requires each County in the State of Maryland to prepare and adopt a Plan demonstrating adequacy for the management and disposal of solid waste, which covers the succeeding 10-year planning period.
 This Plan must be prepared in accordance with the requirements of the Md.
-Code Ann., Envir. § 9-500.
-The governing authority in the County is the County Council, which must approve and adopt the Plan pursuant to regulatory requirements.
+Code Ann., Envir. § 9-501.
+The governing body in the County is the County Council and Executive, which both must approve and adopt the Plan pursuant to regulatory requirements.

-Prior to presentation to the County Council, the Plan is provided to MDE for review and comment.
+Prior to presentation to the County Council and Executive, the Plan is provided to MDE for review and comment.
 The County addresses comments received from MDE to secure preliminary approval.
 Subsequently, the Plan is presented to the County Council for deliberation, approval and adoption.
 Upon adoption by the County Council, the Plan is submitted to MDE for final acceptance and approval.